*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 O’Neill’s Pub & Restaurant

-Irish pub classics like Bangers & Mash and Shepherd’s Pie accompany New England staples like Clam Chowder, and if it’s a well-made cocktail you’re after, you can order from the full bar or make it yourself at the super hooked up Build Your Own Bloody Mary station!
+Irish pub classics like Bangers & Mash and Shepherd’s Pie accompany New England staples like Clam Chowder, and if it’s a well-made cocktail you’re after, you can order from the full bar.
 You’ll be feeling like you’ve got a little Luck o’ the Irish yourself after dining in Salem MA’s O’Neill’s Pub & Restaurant on Washington.

 Ledger Restaurant